baileyp/advent-of-code-2021/README.md

-# advent-of-code-2021
-My solutions for the Advent of Code puzzles for 2021 https://adventofcode.com/2021

-# Advent of Code 2019
+# Advent of Code 2021

 These are my solutions for the [2021 Advent of Code puzzles](https://adventofcode.com/2021).
 This is just a way for me to practice JavaScript.